 Cherry Blossoms in Boston Featured in

-When spring comes to Boston, the city is all abloom with seasonal flowers.
+When spring comes to Boston, the city is abloom with seasonal flowers.
 The most sought-after cherry trees are not excessively abundant across the city.
-Still, in April, you can find some elegant pink blossoms along the Charles river waterfront and in various neighborhoods.
+Still, in April you can find some elegant pink blossoms along the Charles River waterfront and in various neighborhoods.

 When do cherry blossoms bloom in Boston

-Boston's cherry flowers might pop up already in late March and continue to bloom well into late April or even early May.
+Boston's cherry flowers might pop up in late March and continue to bloom well into late April or even early May.
 Each year is different, so we recommend checking the latest forecasts while planning your trip.
-Anyways, April is the prime time, and some time in the middle of the month is always a safe bet.
+Anyways, April is the prime time, and visiting in the middle of the month is always a safe bet.

 Where to see cherry blossoms in Boston